awsdocs/amazon-lexv2-developer-guide/doc_source/API_runtime_RecognizeUtterance.md

 # RecognizeUtterance<a name="API_runtime_RecognizeUtterance"></a>

-Sends user input to Amazon Lex\.
+Sends user input to Amazon Lex V2\.
 You can send text or speech\.
-Clients use this API to send text and audio requests to Amazon Lex at runtime\.
-Amazon Lex interprets the user input using the machine learning model built for the bot\.
+Clients use this API to send text and audio requests to Amazon Lex V2 at runtime\.
+Amazon Lex V2 interprets the user input using the machine learning model built for the bot\.

+The following request fields must be compressed with gzip and then base64 encoded before you send them to Amazon Lex V2\.
++ requestAttributes
++ sessionState

+The following response fields are compressed using gzip and then base64 encoded by Amazon Lex V2\.
+Before you can use these fields, you must decode and decompress them\.
++ inputTranscript
++ interpretations
++ messages
++ requestAttributes
++ sessionState

+The example contains a Java application that compresses and encodes a Java object to send to Amazon Lex V2, and a second that decodes and decompresses a response from Amazon Lex V2\.

 ## Request Syntax<a name="API_runtime_RecognizeUtterance_RequestSyntax"></a>